CoinTK/CoinTK/CONTRIBUTING.md

 # Contibuting to CoinTK

 Welcome to the CoinTK contributing page!
 We're super excited you've taken an interest in this project.
+Also check out [BitBox](https://github.com/CoinTK/BitBox-Server), a webserver and iOS app (remote control coming soon!) built on CoinTK for backtesting and dry running prototype strategies.

 ## Quickstart
 * Take a look at our [todo list](https://github.com/CoinTK/CoinTK/blob/master/TODO.md)